 Nuclear reactors play a crucial role in scientific research and technological development.

-Research reactors are used for:
+Research reactors are used to:

 Study the physics of atomic nuclei.

-Conduct research on nuclear materials.
+Carry out research on nuclear materials.

 Simulate extreme conditions.